-The combining and individual nonmajor fund financial statements and the supplemental budgetary comparison schedules, and the state reporting section with the special purpose local option sales tax report are the responsibility of management and were derived from and relate directly to the underlying accounting and other record used to prepare the basic financial statements.
+The combining and individual nonmajor fund financial statements and the supplemental budgetary comparison schedules, the schedule of projects financed with special purpose local option sales tax, and the schedule of expenditures of federal awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other record used to prepare the basic financial statements.
 Such information have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual financial statements and schedules, and the state reporting section with special purpose local option sales tax report are fairly stated in all material respects in relation to the financial statements as a whole.
+In our opinion, the combining and individual financial statements and schedules, and the schedule of expenditures of federal awards are fairly stated in all material respects in relation to the financial statements as a whole.